mountaineerbr/shellChatGPT/README.md

 #### Voice In and Out + Chat Completions

-🗣️ Chat completion with audio in and out (Whisper plus TTS):
+🗣️ Chat completion with speech in and out (Whisper plus TTS):

     chatgpt.sh -ccwz